Seyla123/diary-app-crud-js/README.md

-# CRUD Diary Application
+# CRUD Diary Application (Basic Javascript)

-This project is a web-based diary application offering a simple yet powerful interface for managing daily entries.
+This project is a web-based diary application offering a simple,  interface for managing daily entries.
 Users can create, view, edit, and delete their diary notes.
-Additionally, the application now includes a user authentication system and a dashboard for a comprehensive overview of entries.

 ## Table of Contents